 There are a few variations of the game, but it’s usually a grid with 9 or 10 rows of squares labeled with different mental states and qualities, and following the ascent of spiritual energy (Kundalini) from base to higher chakras—and beyond, into the spiritual liberation of the Cosmic Mind.
-You first enter the game at a spot called Delusion, because you can’t be in a physical body and develop an ego without the delusion of being separate from Consciousness.
+You first enter the game at a spot called Delusion, because you can’t be in a physical body without the delusion of being separate from Consciousness—that is, having an ego.

 Then you move through the different squares, in order, when it’s your turn to throw the die.
 If you land on a spot with an upward arrow (like, say, Purity or Humility), you advance quicker to higher levels; if you land on a square with a snake head (like Arrogance or Anger), then you go back down its tail to a spot on the lower levels.
 Obviously, everyone wants to move straight up to the top quickly, to feel ‘better’ or ‘more spiritual,’ but there are more snakes than ladders, so most players spend quite some time going up and down the different states of awareness—just like we do in life and through lifetimes.